Trump channels George Wallace with racial appeals

 “The country is so divided,” Mackowiak added.
 “Even if you want to be a uniter, I don’t think it’s possible.”

-But Wallace’s 1968 presidential bid came against the turbulent backdrop of the Vietnam War and riots in American cities.
+Wallace’s 1968 presidential bid came against the turbulent backdrop of the Vietnam War and riots, though.
 It was also when Nixon began deploying what became known as the “Southern Strategy,” which used less overt opposition to desegregation to woo disaffected white southerners, many of whom supported Wallace that year but later backed Nixon, eventually becoming the backbone of enduring Republican success in the Deep South.

 Trump also may be onto something.
 The Pew Research Center found in May that 8 in 10 Republicans feel too many people are easily offended over language — and even about 4 in 10 Democrats said the same.